gty3/python_nq/README.md

 ## Getting Started

+### Requirements

-To run the Jupyter notebook, you'll need an appropriate environment.
+* To run the Jupyter notebook, you'll need an appropriate environment.
   I'm using Visual Studio Code with the Jupyter extension.

-You will need an API key from  [Databento](https://databento.com/).
+* You will need an API key from  [Databento](https://databento.com/).

-You will need Python installed.
+* You will need Python installed.

 ### Installation